- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Those little rice-like structures are actually part of a longer worm in your pet's intestinal tract, called a tapeworm.
-The worm breaks into little segments that you and I may see in the pet's stool or on the hairs around the anus.
-As the segments may be only intermittently passed, seeing the segments one day and not the next do not mean that the problem is gone.
+The worm breaks into little segments that you may see in the pet's stool or on the hairs around the anus.
+As the segments may be only intermittently passed, so seeing the segments one day and not the next does not mean that the problem is gone.
 It simply means that at that time the worm is not breaking into small segments and being passed in the pet's stool.
 Deworming medication and flea control should be administered to resolve the problem.

 Where do tapeworms come from?